 The Resource type inherits Entity and describes a concrete resource that can be inspected and manipulated.

 It represents a general object in the OCCI model and MUST be implemented.
 A Resource is suitable to represent real world resources, e.g. virtual machines, networks, services, etc. through specialisation.

-The Resource type MUST implement all attributes inherited from Entity as well as the attributes defined in table 6 in order to be compliant.
+The Resource type MUST implement all model attributes and OCCI Attributes inherited from Entity as well as the model and OCCI Attributes defined in table 9 and 10 in order to be compliant.